rfht/rigg/README.md

 **rigg**
 serves as a thin,
-OpenBSD-adapted runtime wrapper for indie games based on certain engines (see
+OpenBSD-adapted runtime wrapper for independent games based on certain engines (see
 *engine*).
 **rigg**